dootdoot1111/BITSCTF/Forensics/(L)earn (S)ee (B)ecome/README.md

 zsteg -a kittens.png
 ```

-This might litter(no pun intended) your screen with garbage, but knowing the flag format, its easy spot our flag!
+This might litter(no pun intended) your screen with garbage, but knowing the flag format, its easy to spot our flag!